-file-buffer-size libraries: (chezscheme)
+file-buffer-size thread parameter libraries: (chezscheme)

 file-buffer-size is a parameter that determines the size of each buffer created when the buffer mode is not none for a port created by one of the file open operations, e.g., open-input-file or open-file-output-port.
-When called with no arguments, the parameter returns the current buffer size.
-When called with a positive fixnum k, it sets the current buffer size to k.

-(file-port? port)
+The value of this parameter must be a positive fixnum.

-returns: #t if port is a file port, #f otherwise libraries: (chezscheme)
+(file-port? port) returns: #t if port is a file port, #f otherwise libraries: (chezscheme)